-According to FEPE (Federation of Envelope Producers in Europe) European volumes dropped by 7 per cent in 2019, which corresponds to the market trend of recent years.
-The total European envelope market is estimated at around 56 billion units.
+According to FEPE (Federation of Envelope Producers in Europe) European volumes dropped by around 16% in 2020, while the market trend in recent years showed an average decrease of 6-7%.
+This large difference results from the Covid-19 pandemic.

+In 2020, the total European envelope market is estimated at app.
+47 (56) billion units.